 There should be a set of special circumstances to allow people who are homeless to enrol late (if needs be).
 While consideration is given to groups with disabilities and other minority groups, nothing is done to facilitate the participation of homeless people in what is considered a human right.

 3. Mobile voting vans

 Many people who are homeless may not be able to enter designated polling booths because they have problems with mobility, health, transportation or they feel unwelcome.

 We suggest taking polling booths to the people.
-A mobile polling station could target areas known to have a large population of homeless
+A mobile polling station could target areas known to have a large population of homeless people and homeless services.

 There is a lack of information about the electoral system and our rights.
 Not all of us believe that every vote counts and that our voices will be heard.
 The current rules create yet another barrier to homeless participation in the election.

 * Kevin Simpson is a member of Street Care in Sydney and the NSW Premier’s Advisory Council on Homelessness.
 Mary is a consumer currently working on the establishment of Street Care Hunter.
 Kevin and Mary were assisted in writing this article by Chris Hartley, from HPLS.